WHAT IS EMPLOYERS' LIABILITY INSURANCE?

 WHO NEEDS EMPLOYERS' LIABILITY INSURANCE?

-We sometimes get asked, ‘do I need employers’ liability insurance?’.
-If you have more than one employee, it is compulsory for you to have employers’ liability cover.
-However, some employers may be exempt from taking out employers’ liability policies if:
+We are often asked the question ‘do I need employers’ liability insurance?’.
+If you have more than one employee, there are regulations in place which mean it is compulsory for you to have employers’ liability cover.
+However, some employers may be exempt from taking employers’ liability policies if:

 - Your employees are based abroad